Simplifying Plans With Insurance

 If your insurance pays any differently, we will re-calculate the plan and let you know right away if there is a difference."

-When you receive the EOBs and the insurance does, in fact, pay differently.
+When you receive the EOBs the insurance does, in fact, pay differently.
 Per the "Terms of Agreement" (page 3 of the plan), you will make a new plan as if on day one you had the EOB.
 Then present the new plan and adjust any auto-debits, collect the difference or apply the credit.

 Additional information regarding posting insured visits the ledger: